-Heat your oven to 300Line two large baking sheets with parchment paper (this makes clean-up so much easier).
+- Preheat oven to 300°F. Line two large baking sheets with parchment paper.

-Combine the oats, pecans, additional nuts, and seeds in a large bowl.
+- Combine the oats, pecans, additional nuts, and seeds in a large bowl.
 Stir to combine.

-In a small bowl combine the syrup, peanut butter, and coconut oil.
+- In a small bowl, combine the syrup, peanut butter, and coconut oil.
 Stir to combine.
 Heat this in the microwave in 11-second increments until the mixture is smooth enough to spread.

-Pour the Peanut Butter Syrup mixture over the oat mixture.
+- Pour the Peanut Butter Syrup mixture over the oat mixture.
 Stir, ensuring all the oatmeal and nuts are coated.

-Remove from the oven and add the dried fruit.
+- Remove from the oven and add the dried fruit.
 Stir and then set aside to cool.
 After the granola has cooled, add the chocolate chips.

-Store in an airtight container.
+- Store in an airtight container.

 (The products above contain sponsored links to products we use and recommend)